Mathematics at Pelham Primary School

 A deep understanding is achieved by learning each topic in greater depth.
 Children master concepts rather than learning procedures by rote.
 Number sense and place value comes first, and is of great importance as it underpins everything mathematical.
 We recognise that fluency is not just about remembering facts but being able to apply those facts to all areas of their mathematical learning.

-KS2 Maths Ambassadors were introduced in Spring 2019.
+KS2 Maths Ambassadors were appointed in September 2020.
 These children will be at the forefront of promoting Maths throughout the school.

-This team of children will work alongside Miss Nelson to undertake some of the following responsibilities;
+This team of children will work alongside Miss Nelson and Miss Bradfield to undertake some of the following responsibilities;

 -Run and manage whole school maths competitions.